 Spring Migration Walk | Lake Roland | 8 a.m.

 Join the Baltimore Bird Club on its weekly walk following the progress of spring migration in Lake Roland's varied habitats.
 Meet at the Light Rail Parking Lot (Boardwalk entrance to park).
 Check with the walk coordinator if weather is extreme.
 For directions, visit the Baltimore Bird Club website.

 Night at the Oriole Garden | Camden Yards | 2 p.m. – 4 p.m. (in the garden); 4 p.m. – 6:30 p.m. (happy hour); 7 p.m. (game time)

 Come learn about and experience the 10,000-square-foot Baltimore oriole bird habitat at Camden Yards.
-After getting our hands dirty in the garden, we’ll head to happy hour nearby, and then into the stadium to watch the Baltimore Orioles play the Kansas City Royals, where the garden will be given special attention on the scoreboard.
+After getting our hands dirty in the garden, we’ll head to a cash bar happy hour nearby, then into the stadium to watch the Baltimore Orioles play the Kansas City Royals, where the garden will be given special attention on the scoreboard.